Pretz333/pretz.dev/README.md

 - [ ] Add a form to contact
 - [ ] Clarify that I am available for contract work

+### JS Site Enhancements

+Note: *enhancements*.
+Someone with JavaScript disabled should still get a perfectly functioning site, just missing a few niceties that are either not possible or not worth making in plain HTML + CSS.

+- [x] Add buttons to navigate between the slides of the carousel
+- [ ] Add little chain links for after each header.
+The links already exist (and are on the sidebar), but this may be a more obvious way of making it clear that it's a link
+- [ ] Change the sidebar to indicate what part of the page they are on
+- [ ] Theme switcher

 ### Code Cleanup Steps

 - [ ] Remove ununsed classes